Who We Are

 The Purple Turtle Creative website address is: https://purpleturtlecreative.com/

-You may contact Michelle directly at: [email protected]
+You may contact the business owner and lead developer, Michelle Blanchette, directly at: [email protected]

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 Requests made to the Purple Turtle Creative website are encrypted using SSL (Secure Sockets Layer), as may be indicated by a padlock in your web browser’s address bar.
 Using this encryption method helps prevent interception of submitted data.